soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 Always test the Fail-safe settings before flying.
 Turning off the transmitter should initiate a Fail-safe after one second.

+### Setting Failsafe No Pulses (Experimental)

+Failsafe No Pulses can only be set at bind time.
+All servos will receive no pulses during a fail-safe, so custom fail safe values do not apply.
+If the receiver is on SBUS output mode, the SBUS output is stopped during failsafe.

+* Unbind the receiver.
+* Navigate to the Model Setup page.
+* Go to the External RF section.
+* Change the sub-protocol to 5.
+* Perform the Bind procedure.
+* Change the sub-protocol to the desired setting for flying.

+Always test the Fail-safe settings before flying.
+Turning off the transmitter should initiate a Fail-safe after one second.

 ## Telemetry

 When the sub-protocol is set to Normal with Telemetry, the receiver sends telemetry packets back to the transmitter.
 Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7.
 A receiver module with diversity is recommended when using telemetry to increase the reliability of the telemetry packets being received by the transmitter.